 There are many ways to judge the success of an email campaign.
 One of the most common is to measure the Open Rate.
 Most people scroll through their inbox quickly.
-They read the subject line and decide, in a split second, whether to open the email, immediately delete it, or skip it and, maybe, read it at a later date.
-To increase the chances that you will earn a good open rate, your subject line needs to grab their attention.
+They read the subject line and decide, in a split second, whether to open the email, delete it, skip it and, maybe, read it later.
+To increase the chances that you will earn a good open rate, your subject line needs to grab the reader’s attention.
 That’s why we’ve created this list of eight email subject line tips.

-In 2017 the average number of emails received per person per day was 225, according to the Radicati Group Inc. Uninteresting email subject lines are unlikely to compel the subscriber to open and read the email.
+In 2022 the average number of emails received per person per day was over 120, according to the Radicati Group Inc. Uninteresting email subject lines are unlikely to compel the subscriber to open and read the email.
 But don’t dismay.
-There is a lot you can do to reach a good open rate.
+There is a lot you can do to achieve a good open rate.

 Eight email subject line tips to help you improve your open rate